© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Scottish Pedlar Wayside Cross is a scheduled monument protected by Cadw under reference BR200.
 View the official record →

-The Scottish Pedlar Wayside Cross is a medieval stone cross located in Breconshire, Wales, serving as a wayside marker of religious and commemorative significance.
+The Scottish Pedlar Wayside Cross is a medieval stone cross located in Breconshire, Wales, and represents an example of the wayside crosses that marked routes and served religious and commemorative functions in medieval Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR200.

 The Scottish Pedlar Wayside Cross dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Scottish Pedlar Wayside Cross is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR200.